SedickIyamah/temp_repo/review_iot.md

           - ERDPTH:ERDPTL refer to the pointers that access the DMA controller to read from RAM
           - ERXRDPTL:ERXRDPTH refer to the hardware memory pointers for reading receive buffer

      - Remember, to write to SPI bus, you must do a dummy read.
 To read to SPI bus, you must do a dummy write.

+     - To R/W from/to ethernet controller, Ctrl+F -> SPI Instruction Set

 - The ethernet buffer stores received packets and packets to transfer.
 The size of the buffer is 8 KiB - the bottom 6.5 KiB is reserved for the received packets while the upper 1.5 KiB is reserved for the packets to transfer.

 - The PHY registers act as the MAC API to control the physical characteristics of the controller (like the LEDs).

 - The operation of the controller is based on polling (that is, checking if registers have been written to).

+- Steps for reading PHY:

+1. Write the address of the PHY register to read from into the MIREGADR register.

+2. Set the MICMD.MIIRD bit.
+The read operation begins and the MISTAT.BUSY bit is set.

+3. Wait 10.24 µs.
+Poll the MISTAT.BUSY bit to be certain that the operation is complete.
+While busy, the host controller should not start any MIISCAN operations or write to the MIWRH register.
+When the MAC has obtained the register contents, the BUSY bit will clear itself.

+4. Clear the MICMD.MIIRD bit.

+5. Read the desired data from the MIRDL and MIRDH registers.
+The order that these bytes are accessed is unimportant.

+- Steps for writing PHY:

+1. Write the address of the PHY register to write to into the MIREGADR register.
+2. Write the lower 8 bits of data to write into the MIWRL register.
+3. Write the upper 8 bits of data to write into the MIWRH register.
+Writing to this register automatically begins the MII transaction, so it must be written to after MIWRL.
+The MISTAT.BUSY bit becomes set.